arohadobson/BAMAZON/README.md

 Bamazon is a command line app that allows users to enter as either a customer, manager, or supervisor.
 Each role has different interactions with the MySQL database that holds the information.

-## About

-The BAMAZON app takes in orders from customers and dedeucts stock from the store's inventory.

 ## Code Languages

     • JavaScript